WithoutHaste/Pinker/README.md

 All layouts are divided into horizontal rows.
 In this example, row 1 is made up of scopes `[A]`, `[B]`, and `[C]` laid out left to right.
 Row 2 is made up of scope `[D]` aligned to the left and scope `[E]` aligned to the right.
 The ellipses **...** indicate the alignment change from left (the default) to right.

-The **Relations** section defines connections between scopes.
+The **Relate** section defines connections between scopes.
 Each line in this section starts with 1 scope and an arrow type, followed by a comma-delimited list of other scopes.
 An arrow will be drawn from the starting scope to each of the other scopes.

-The **Relations** section is optional.
+The **Relate** section is optional.

 ### Multi-Level Diagram